rust-lang/book/nostarch/chapter11.md

 You can also add a custom message to be printed with the failure message as optional arguments to the `assert!`, `assert_eq!`, and `assert_ne!` macros.
-Any arguments specified after the one required argument to `assert!` or the two required arguments to `assert_eq!` and `assert_ne!` are passed along to the `format!` macro (discussed in Chapter 8 in the “Concatenation with the `+` Operator or the `format!` Macro” section), so you can pass a format string that contains `{}` placeholders and values to go in those placeholders.
-Custom messages are useful to document what an assertion means; when a test fails, you’ll have a better idea of what the problem is with the code.
+Any arguments specified after the required arguments are passed along to the
+`format!` macro (discussed in Chapter 8 in the “Concatenation with the `+` Operator or the `format!` Macro” section), so you can pass a format string that contains `{}` placeholders and values to go in those placeholders.
+Custom messages are useful for documenting what an assertion means; when a test fails, you’ll have a better idea of what the problem is with the code.

 For example, let’s say we have a function that greets people by name and we